floriancourgey/blog/_posts/2018-05-28-create-an-admin-for-a-customized-sql-table.md

 ![](/assets/images/2018/05/AdminController-Edit-is-now-working.jpg)

 Here we are!!
-There&#8217;s still much to do, as adding new fields in the Edit Form (tuto coming soon) and display those pastas in a nice Front Controller for the customers to be able to see them, you can head over here [for the tutorial 2 about creating the Front Controller](https://floriancourgey.com/2018/05/create-an-admin-for-a-customized-sql-table/).
+There's still much to do, as adding new fields in the Edit Form (tuto coming soon) and display those pastas in a nice Front Controller for the customers to be able to see them, you can head over here [for the tutorial 2 about creating the Front Controller](https://floriancourgey.com/2018/05/create-an-admin-for-a-customized-sql-table/).

 ![Hooray!](https://i0.wp.com/uploads.disquscdn.com/images/3681964a5dbe8e4d3ca23796cfdeb66e137b3f46f16d82453437872e417e410f.jpg?w=525&#038;ssl=1)